MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/innovate.md

 - Developers create their own Power Apps and Power Automate solutions to extend professional applications.
 These applications can empower business teams from sales, payroll, finance, and others.
 - Add intelligence to your applications with speech, text, vision, and chat bots.
 Include intelligent experiences in the public cloud, private cloud, or on the edge with web apps or serverless functions.
-- Azure Application Services provides an Azure-native runtime.
+- Azure Application Service provides an Azure-native runtime.
 Building on that application platform accelerates development.
-It also offers Azure-native features like Intelligent experiences.
+It also offers Azure-native features like intelligent experiences.
-- Azure Application Services offers workload portability.
-Azure Application Services allows developers to build solutions in the cloud or edge environment that best meets their needs.
+- Azure Application Service offers workload portability.
+Azure Application Service allows developers to build solutions in the cloud or edge environment that best meets their needs.
 You can delay governance, compliance, and security decisions until later in the development cycle.

 To learn more about ways you can build applications on various modern app platforms using the consistent runtimes provided by Azure, see [Tools to engage via applications in Azure](../../innovate/best-practices/apps.md).